 Right now, co-presenting may not seem like a necessity; you may be a one-person-show and have no plans to interview other people.
 Nevertheless, this might change down the line, and you’ll have a much harder time adjusting to this demand if it means switching and learning how to use another webinar software.

-Tracking Your Webinar Metrics
+7. Tracking Metrics

 There are many ways to trace your webinars’ success and obtain other valuable information from each presentation you’ve hosted.
 Don’t stop after checking the total number of viewers; your webinars could easily give you invaluable insight.